 The Place de la Concorde and the Obelisk are getting festive from December 4, 2020 to January 3, 2021 to celebrate the Holidays.
 As a matter of fact, the famous and iconic monument in Paris is adorned in blue for the Holidays and gets surrounded by a forest of fir trees.

 Paris 2024 Olympic Games Organizing Committee unveils the first pictures of the upcoming Olympic stadium.
 And surprise: it’s at the Place de la Concorde in Paris that a 35.000-seat stadium will house urban sports such as break-dance or BMX.

 For the White Night or Nuit Blanche 2019, Paris has created two unique “races” on Saturday October 5, 2019.
-Over 4,000 people will be allowed to run in the middle of art pieces.
-Registrations open on July 10, 2019!
+It's surrounded by 10,000 people that we ran across the French capital, discovering the most beautiful museums, places and monuments in Paris.

 Olympic Day takes place this Sunday June 23, 2019 in Paris.
 For a day, the Place de la Concorde becomes a sport center to let 50,000 lucky people try their hands at many sports and meet great athletes such as Tony Parker and Yannick Agnel!